oliverpople/CV/README.md

  and [Gillette: Shave Club](https://www.youtube.com/watch?v=M6zlya7cG8Q&t=2s).

  #### Calm perseverance
 I’ve often been told by colleagues that I’m a ‘calming influence’.
 This has been useful in advertising agencies where pitches and media deadlines often lead to late nights and tough conversations.
 Fortunately, I don’t mind getting uncomfortable so long as there’s a worthy goal.
 In fact, I regularly take ice baths and wake up early to be (consensually) strangled by other men during my morning Brazilian jiu-jitsu class.
-These things are unpleasant but (I like to think) they are worth it in the long term, so I do them anyway.
+These things are unpleasant but (I like to think) they are worth it in the long term.

 ## Education